Apple iPhone 12 brings 5G, new display, camera features and more | Pocketnow

 Apple is introducing MagSafe for iPhone.
 It is basically different sets of accessories that have magnets optimised for or alignment and efficiency.
 There’s Nalycristaline shield as well.
 It features NFC and a magnetometer.
 The company has Magsafe duo-charger for iPhone and Apple Watch coming soon.

 Oh and, you won’t be getting an in-box adapter with the iPhone 12.
 However, it will come with a USB to lightning cable, which enables fast charging.
 The iPhone 12 Mini will be made available in Black, White, Product RED, Green and Blue color options for $799.
+It starts at Rs.
+79,900 in India